Daniibooii/happy-hour/README.md

 On the whole, this was a very fulfilling first project, and an excellent learning experience.
 I regret not having been able to contribute more to the JavaScript components, and hope to do so on future projects, or if I return to this one.

-Below represents the original README file, as seen when our project was presented and submitted:
+Below represents the original, shared, README file.

 ## Project Description
 This project represents a group effort to create a DC-specific happy hour app.